 Creating a healthier planet

-For our indirect carbon footprint from our supply chain, we are currently setting milestone emission reduction targets.
-We will align our targets to the Science-Based Targets initiative which ensure our targets line-up with the latest climate science.
+For our wider supply chain, we are working with partners to set milestone reduction targets aligned to the Science-Based Targets initiative, ensuring our goals match the latest climate science.

-To find out more Taskforce on Climate-related Financial Disclosures Report (TCFD) report.
+Find out more in our Taskforce on Climate-related Financial Disclosures Report (TCFD) report and Discovery Group Net-zero Transition Plan.

 What does it all mean?